Table of Contents

 • Synthetic or Polyester Crepe: The most budget-friendly and durable type of crepe.

-• Blended Fabrics: Some companies also use different silk or cotton blends to make efficient crepe fabrics.
+• Blended Fabrics: Some companies also use different silk or cotton blends to make efficient crepe.

 You can use crepe fabrics to make these items: